 Here are some of the things that you need to consider in order to manage your alpacas and keep them safe and healthy:

 - Fencing – (Barbed wire should be avoided.
-We use stockproof fencing + 2 strands of plain wire above)
+We use stockproof fencing with 2 strands of plain wire above)

 - Water supply